 We login to MailChimp via individual user accounts, with our own usernames and passwords.
 To facilitate working with your campaigns and list(s), we will ask you to grant access to authorized users from your own company/organization account.

 Do not share your own account login credentials with us.
-Consider this a general rule of thumb for any of your accounts.
+Consider this a general rule of thumb for any of your online service accounts, whether with Google, Facebook, etc.

 In most cases, we expect to work with a list of subscribers (also known as opt-in).
-These contacts have consented to receive email marketing from you, either by signing up via your website or by other means.
-In special cases, we may work with a list of your customers or an opt-in list from a trusted source (see restrictions and requirements below).
+These contacts have consented to receive email marketing from you, either by signing up via your website or by other acceptable means.
+In special cases, we may work with a list of your customers (see restrictions and requirements below).
 Alternatively, you may work with an association administrator or an event coordinator who will send your message to their list on your behalf.

 CAN-SPAM (US), CASL (Canada) and other regulations stipulate what is considered spam and what penalties are assessed those who send it.
 Furthermore, each email service provider sets forth terms of service, which include what they will allow on their platform.
 One reason we limit which email service providers we use is to help stay up to date on those terms.